tylerharter/cs320/f20/lec/sep21/README.md

         print(f"that took {(self.t1-self.t0)*1000} milliseconds")

 with TimeIt():
-    # add one billion numbers
+    # add one million numbers
     total = 0
     for i in range(1000000):
         total += i